 A Business Studies Graduate from TCD, Peter McManamon is a member of the Institute of Certified Public Accountants.

 After a career with KPMG, he founded Parthus Technologies which floated on NASDAQ and London in 2000.

-– Board Member at the National Development Finance Agency.
-Member of the Audit Committee at the National Treasury Management Agency.
+To date he has services as a board member at the National Development Finance Agency and the Audit Committee at the National Treasury Management Agency.

 He is also a member of the Institute of Directors and of the Executive Committee of the Irish Software Association.